flokoe/bash-hackers-wiki/docs/scripting/newbie_traps.md

 grep ^root: /etc/passwd >/dev/null 2>&1 || echo "root was not found - check the pub at the corner"
 ```

-If you need the specific value of `$?`, there\'s no other choice.
+If you need the specific value of `$?`, there's no other choice.
 But if
-you need only a \"true/false\" exit indication, there\'s no need for
+you need only a \"true/false\" exit indication, there's no need for
 `$?`.

 See also: